 Cains Coulee Campground

-The maximum capacity per campsite is eight people, however if you wish to bring a bigger party there are some double campsites available.
-Quiet time must be observed between 10 p.m. and 7 a.m.
-Campfires are allowed in designated areas however wood must be purchased from nearby sources to keep Makoshika a pristine, natural environment.
+The maximum capacity per campsite is eight people; however, if you wish to bring a bigger party, there are some double campsites available.
+Quiet time must be observed between 10 PM and 7 AM.
+Campfires are allowed in designated areas; however, the wood must be purchased from nearby sources to keep Makoshika a pristine, natural environment.

-There are several rustic campsites available on a first-come, first-served basis located in several different areas within the park.
-These campsites are primitive so they are perfect for those looking to get back in touch with nature.
-Each site provides a picnic table and fire pit.
-Most of these sites can only accommodate a small rig or tent.
-Pets are welcome.
+There are eight rustic campsites available on a first-come, first-served basis located in several different areas within the park.
+These campsites are primitive, so they are perfect for those looking to get back in touch with nature.
+Despite not having any hookups, there are some amenities available at each site, such as a picnic table and a fire pit.
+Please note that most of the rustic sites away from the main campground are only suitable for tents or small rigs, so make sure to check with the park if you are worried that you may have too large of a rig.
+Just like in the main campground, pets are also welcome.

 Seasonal activities in Makoshika State Park

-If you are not ready to head out into the Badlands and open country to try your luck with wild deer, the campground offers stationary archery range.
-This is the ideal opportunity to practice and improve your technique and aim.
-Whether you are an novice or an avid archer, don’t miss the chance to take advantage of this unique attraction during your RV vacation to Montana.
+If you are not ready to head out into the badlands and open country to try your luck with wild deer, the campground offers a stationary archery range for those who call the park home during their visit.
+Spending time at the archery range is the ideal opportunity to practice and improve your technique and aim.
+Whether you are a novice or an avid archer, don’t miss the chance to take advantage of this unique attraction during your RV vacation to Montana.

 Makoshika State Park offers adventurous RVers the chance to hone their bow hunting skills.
-Much of the park is open for deer hunting and visitors enjoy the task of intercepting deer while they move between their bedding and feeding areas.
+Much of the park is open for deer hunting, and visitors enjoy the task of intercepting deer while they move between their bedding and feeding areas.
 The proximity and patience required to shoot down a native deer is a test of skill any hunter should try and face.
-In comparison to hunting deer in forests, the Badlands add an additional level of difficulty since you are far more exposed.
+In comparison to hunting deer in forests, the badlands adds a level of difficulty since hunters are far more exposed to the elements.

 Considering the number of fossils that have been found in the Makoshika State Park, it is only natural that one of the activities you can partake in is archaeology.
-It is strictly prohibited to bring your own metal detecting equipment or to dig and remove artifacts from the State park.
-However, the park’s visitor center offers educations and occasional paleontology field digs that are open to the public by the Montana Dinosaur Trail.
+Before you get too excited, it is strictly prohibited to bring your own metal detecting equipment or to dig and remove artifacts from the state park.
+However, the park’s Visitor Center offers education and the occasional paleontology field dig.
+These are public activities held along Montana Dinosaur Trail, and because of their unique nature, we recommend that you attend one of these unforgettable events.

 Many of the trails and roads through the state park are also perfect for mountain biking.
-This way you can cover more ground and stop at various look outs and views.
+This way, you can cover more ground and stop at various lookouts and views.
 The Paramount Trail is one of the easy options.
-It starts at the Makoshika State Park visitor center and ends near the Diane Gabriel Trail.
+It starts at the Makoshika State Park Visitor Center and ends near the Diane Gabriel Trail.
 It is only one-mile long and the perfect starting ride for the whole family.
-If you are an avid mountain biker, you can download the map off their website and challenge yourself on a longer trail.
+If you are an avid mountain biker, you can download the map off of the park's website and challenge yourself on a longer trail.